learn-co-curriculum/uci-mod-1-html-tables-lab/README.md

 </table>
 ```

-Paste this into `index.html` and take a look at how it is displayed in
+Paste this into `index.html` and take a look at how it is displayed in the browser.
-browser.
 You'll see we've got a table with 4 rows and 3 columns!
 Each "column"
 of content expands to fit the width of the content.

-### Reinforce Our Understanding Of HTML Tables Through Creation
+### Create HTML Table

 Okay, now its time to put what we've learned to the test.
 For this challenge,
 your task is to recreate a table using the following data:

 ![cities by population](https://s3.amazonaws.com/ironboard-learn/us_cities_by_population.png)

-The above table shows total population of the 4 biggest cities in the US.
+The above table shows the total population of the 4 biggest cities in the US.
 We can
 see there are 3 headers, "City", "State", and "2017 estimate", and data for each
 of the four cities.